Wet Weather Footwear: Picking the Right Boot

 When shopping for a pair of rain boots or waterproof leather boots, it is important to know that there are certain features to look for to make sure you have a good fit.

 Is your leg shaped like a traditional Wellington?
 I hope not.
 Most boots tend to fit sloppy due to the generic cut, especially around the ankle, which makes this the biggest challenge.
 Make sure your feet are not swimming around in the boot as it may cause blisters or increase the risk of tripping.
 Too tight is not a good idea either, as this would cramp up the toes and create pressure spots.

 2. Good Forefoot Rocker

-This indicates the curvature of the front of the shoe, and only the front.
+This indicates the curvature of the front of the shoe and only the front.
 Refer to the red arrow on the right picture above.
 Some boots are very flat and that restricts natural toe-off during gait.
-Make sure there is a good forefoot rocker to allow for natural transition with walking.
+Make sure there is a good forefoot rocker to allow for a natural transition with walking.

 3. Supportive Insoles/Removable Insole

 It is no surprise rain boots can be quite flat and due to the roomier toe box, allow for more excessive movement in the feet.
 Either look for boots with supportive insoles or ones with removable insoles to place your own custom orthotics or over-the-counter insoles.
 This can also help with heel slip issues.
 Some brands like Bogs have supportive molded insoles.

 Make sure your boots have good grip, to prevent slipping and sliding on wet ground.